 Grandma’s Sunday Meatballs and Sauce is the ultimate Sunday night dinner.
 This recipe cooks for hours so your house smells amazing by dinner time!

-This is an old school recipe for sauce and meatballs that cooks low and slow pretty much all afternoon just like my Grandma used to do.
+This is an old school, authentic recipe for sauce and meatballs that cooks low and slow pretty much all afternoon just like my Grandma used to do.

 When we talk about our Grandma, we really mean a collective group of them.
-It was my Grandma, my Aunt and three great Aunts that all lived together in an apartment building – or a two flat – which is what they called a walk up in Chicago.
+It was my Grandma, my Aunt and three great Aunts that all lived together in an apartment building.

 That’s pretty much what they did.
 Cook and eat.